fkpwolf/docfx/docs/designs/sanitize-html.md

 ## Dependencies

-The ruleout of this feature impact v3 migration tool since there are likely HTML diffs.
+The rollout of this feature impact v3 migration tool since there are likely HTML diffs.
 We can either make the change simultaneously in v2 and v3, or change the v3 migration tool to ignore these diffs.

 ## Appendix